Hospitality-grade floor protection · Ships in 1–3 business days · 90-day limited warranty

 Yes.
 Smooth Glide (PA6) glides dramatically reduce scraping and squeaking on tile, hardwood, laminate, and other hard surfaces.

 Measure your furniture leg at the base, right where the glide will sit.
-If your measurement falls between sizes, go smaller.
-Use our furniture glide sizing guide in the How to Measure section.
-See How to Measure above.
+If your measurement falls between sizes, choose the one that sits flush or just smaller, never larger.
+See the How to Measure section above for the full steps.

 Nail-on glides for solid wood legs.
 Self-adhesive for metal, plastic, or wood when you prefer no rivet holes.
 See Quick Decision above.